 It’s that festive time of year when Los Angeles hosts a variety of Holiday Events and the world famous Tournament of Roses.
 For cocktail enthusiasts around the country, Dec.
 5 is nearly as important a date on the calendar as Dec.
 25 or Dec.
 31. Created by Portland bartender Jeffrey Morgenthaler, Repeal Day is celebrated every Dec.
 5 to honor the repeal of the 18th Amendment in 1933, which ended 13 years of Prohibition.
-The national celebration has grown in popularity every year, and bars across Los Angeles are featuring drink specials and events to commemorate the 81st anniversary of Repeal.
+The national celebration has grown in popularity every year, and bars across Los Angeles are featuring drink specials and events to commemorate the 82nd anniversary of Repeal.
 As President Franklin D. Roosevelt said at the end of Prohibition: “What America needs now is a drink.”

-NOTE: all Repeal Day events listed take place on Friday, Dec.
-5, 2014 unless otherwise noted.
+NOTE: all Repeal Day events listed take place on Saturday, Dec.
+5, 2015 unless otherwise noted.

 Cole’s is the oldest public house in Los Angeles, opened in 1908 and housed in the landmark Pacific Electric building in Downtown L.A.
 Along with Philippe the Original, Cole’s claims to be the originator of the French Dip sandwich.
 One advantage that Cole’s has over its longtime rival is the historic Red Car Bar, the 40-foot mahogany bar that continues to welcome new generations of thirsty imbibers.
-Cole’s celebrates its 106th anniversary on Repeal Day with $5 Campari cocktail specials and the $19.08 Special: two French Dips and two sides.

 Located on Windward Avenue just steps from Venice Beach, the historic Townhouse and The Del Monte Speakeasy opened as Menotti’s in 1915.
 The bar became a “grocery store” during the Prohibition era, while downstairs The Del Monte became a hub for rum runners.
 After the repeal of Prohibition, the above-ground bar re-opened and boasted regular patrons such as Charlie Chaplin and Venice resident Jim Morrison of The Doors.
 Today, both floors serve craft cocktails and The Del Monte features a variety of live performances, from bands and DJs to comedy and burlesque.
 Current owners, Louie and Netty Ryan are only the third proprietors of the establishment and have continued their mission to preserve the saloon’s vintage aesthetic that local denizens have enjoyed as a neighborhood hub for generations.